xibosignage/xibo-manual/source/en/cms_api.md

 <!--toc=api-->
 # CMS API
+The CMS API is a full featured restful API which allows for advanced integrations with other applications and automation of CMS functionality.

+The API enables exciting opportunities to integrate [[PRODUCTNAME]] with other systems.
+Imagine an integration with a point of sale system which pushed complimentary products to the signage when a customer purchased something.

+Any party connecting to the CMS is considered to be an "application" and is granted credentials according to the Applications page in the CMS.

 ## Authentication
-The API is secured behind an oAuth resource server which requires a valid `access_token` to be provided before access will be granted.
+Securing the CMS is of utmost importance and the API is secured behind an oAuth resource server which requires a valid `access_token` to be provided before access will be granted.

 An `access_token` can be obtained from the CMS Authorization Server.